-Organic farming is gaining popularity in Malaysia today, partly due to the effect of CETDEMs Organic Farm which operated for some 10 years at Sungai Buloh, near Kuala Lumpur (CETDEM started its 1st Community Farm in mid September 1996 in Subang New Village).
+Organic farming has gained popularity in Malaysia, partly due to the effect that CETDEM’s Organic Farm which operated for some 10 years at Sungai Buloh, near Kuala Lumpur (CETDEM started its 1st Community Farm in 1986 in Subang New Village).

 Today, the farm is closed.
 But only to launch a new beginning.
 CETDEM decided that with its limited resources, it has to spread the good philosophy and practice of organic farming and kitchen gardening.
 The practical experiences learnt need to be shared, more so when there is an urgent need to increase the quality and quantity of organic produce in the Malaysian market.

 The main objectives of the Project are to demonstrate the viability of organic farming in the Malaysian environment and to promote public appreciation of environmental issues including:

 - The conservation of resources